wenjinnn/config/README.md

 The [ags config](https://github.com/wenjinnn/config/tree/nixos/xdg/config/ags) base on [Aylur/dotfiles](https://github.com/Aylur/dotfiles), with these different:

-* add hibernate button for powermenu, need to setup swap to make it work.
+* Add hibernate button for powermenu, need to setup swap to make it work.
-* use [hyprlock](https://github.com/hyprwm/hyprlock) instead of lockscreen.js (more security, see this [issue](https://github.com/Aylur/dotfiles/issues/72))
+* Use [hyprlock](https://github.com/hyprwm/hyprlock) instead of lockscreen.js (more security, see this [issue](https://github.com/Aylur/dotfiles/issues/72))
-* add a clipboard menu depends on [cliphist](https://github.com/sentriz/cliphist), to trigger it, type `:cp` when launcher active
+* Add a clipboard menu depends on [cliphist](https://github.com/sentriz/cliphist), to trigger it, type `:cp` when launcher active
-* ocr for screenshot powered by [tesseract](https://github.com/tesseract-ocr/tesseract)
+* Ocr for screenshot powered by [tesseract](https://github.com/tesseract-ocr/tesseract)
-* some bug fix for chinese font and [more](https://github.com/Aylur/dotfiles/issues/122)
+* Some bug fix for chinese font and [more](https://github.com/Aylur/dotfiles/issues/122)
-* remove favorite list on launcher, instead with whole applications list.
+* Remove favorite list on launcher, instead with whole applications list.
-* add scroll bar for all launcher.
+* Add scroll bar for all launcher.
+* Some fix for 4k screen display.

 # Must have